Fleas In A Jar: A Metaphor For Parental Consistency

 Lesson 2: Consistent limits teach healthy boundaries, which remain long after our job is done.

 If our children grow up with only healthy food, we see that this natural limit tends to last a lifetime.
-If children experience consistent limits on TV, video and “electronics” we see more balance, and lower risk of video addictions.
+If children experience consistent limits on TV, video, and “electronics” we see more balance and a lower risk of video addictions.

-Remember: parental limits (consistently maintained) often set healthy habits that persist a lifetime.
+Remember: parental limits (consistently maintained) often set healthy habits that persist for a lifetime.

 Lesson 3: Choosing any limit is better than an inconsistent one.

 Research suggests we are all a bit like the flea.
 We learn best from consistent limits.

 Inconsistency wreaks havoc.
 There is confusion, frustration, and continual drama around the (inconsistent) limits.
 And, no long-term (healthy) patterns are put in place.